petertwigg/petertwigg.github.io/courses.md

 feature_text:
 aside: true
 ---
-##### Introducing Meditation
+##### Introducing Meditation (Online)

-For people wishing to start a meditation practice.
+For people choosing to start a meditation practice.

+Prerequisite for joining weekly meditation groups (free).***

-In this 3 hour course we provide the key elements to help you on your meditation path.
-We also provide some simple models to help you understand your meditation experience.
+In this weekly 1 hour course I provide the key elements to help you onto your meditation path.
+I also provide some simple models and context to help you understand your meditation experience.

-##### Includes:
+##### Topics Include:
 * The only rule of meditation.
 * The importance of right posture.
 * Meditation - The Breath (1)
 * Where & when you meditate.
 * Your meditation device.
 * Meditation - The Mantra (2)
-* A typical meditation practice (Handout).
+* A typical meditation practice (e-Handout).
 * Layers of Consciousness Model.
 * Dealing with aches, pains & emotions coming up in meditation.
 * Meditation - The Chakra (3)